Permanent Change of Station (PCS) CONUS

-If a claim is filed directly with the TSP within 9 months of delivery, then the TSP’s maximum liability on each domestic HHG is:
+If a claim is filed directly with the TSP within nine months of delivery, then the TSP’s maximum liability on each domestic HHG is:

 For direct claims settlement between member and TSP:

-Claims must be filed with the TSP first to maintain full replacement value (FRV) protection eligible.
+Claims must be filed with the TSP first to maintain full replacement value (FRV) eligibility.

 A member has the option to transfer the claim to the military claims Service after 30 days.
 In these instances, the military claims office pays the member depreciated value and then pursues the FRV claim with the TSP.
 After settlement with the TSP, if the FRV settlement exceeds the amount paid by the military claims Service to the member, the member receives the difference.

 The TSP will provide you with an itemized listing of their offer for each item.
 You can accept or make a counter offer for each item listed.
 You may be offered a cash payment or having an item replaced in lieu of cash.
 You will submit your final offer acceptances into DPS to complete the process.

 An Inconvenience Claim is paid by the TSP when they fail to meet the required pickup and delivery dates for your PCS.
 You must meet the following conditions you may be eligible for an Inconvenience claim.

 The TSP fails to pick up a shipment upon the agreed date